rayonprotocol/rayonprotocol-reverseinquiry-prototype/README.md

 # Rayon Protocol ("Rayon") Reverse Inquiry

 This is Rayon's reverse inquiry smart contract prototype based on Ethereum.
-Parties to the smart contract are borrowers and lenders.
+Parties to the smart contract are Borrowers and Lenders.

 ## The Challenge